 Outdoor First Aid Training Course – Liskeard School (With Liskeard School Staff etc)

 This is a course designed for Scout and Explorer Scout Leaders who have walking permits and require a 16 hours qualification to support and validate their walking permit.
-Places on this course will only be allocated to individuals who have completed all four Module 10 First Aid Modules within nine months of the date of this course and this must be evidenced on compass or by the presentation of a certificate as listed before evidencing recent first aid knowledge and competence.
+Places on this course will only be allocated to individuals who have completed a recent QNUK Emergency Outdoor First Aid Certificate, as offered on our County one day courses, and those without this qualification will be declined.
 Course participants will undertake a QNUK L3 Regulated Course and Exam which if passed will allow the issue of a certificate for this qualification.
 Individuals who pass this course will be issued and will be permitted to wear TSA leaders First Aid badge.

 Understanding First Aid Training

 Module 10 needs to be completed for any active leadership roles on Compass and in addition, you need to ensure your mandatory training is kept up to date.
 Initial First Aid Training for module 10 must be in the form of a 6-hour first aid course.

 The three options for completing the criteria for first aid validation are:

 1).
 Complete Scout Modules, 10A Life Support, 10A Illnesses, 10A Major Injuries and 10B CPR Practical